How IoT technology is driving business change

 The Internet of Things (IoT) – a giant network of connected devices empowering data collection and transfer – is changing the way we do business.

-Gartner forecasts that by 2020 there will be over 26 billion connected devices, while Telstra CEO Andrew Penn says that IoT is integral to all businesses now, because by 2020, “everything that can be connected will be connected”.
+Gartner forecasts in 2021 there will be over 25 billion connected devices.
+Telstra CEO Andrew Penn says that IoT is integral to all businesses now, because by 2020, “everything that can be connected will be connected”.

 Growing demand for automation and control